jschnab/reading-notes/high_output_management.md

 Shared experiences is the reason why companies with strong corporate cultures favor internal promotions.

 ## Part IV: The players

 ### Chapter 11: The sports analogy

+Because the output of a manager is the output of the group under his influence, management is a team activity.

+When a worker is not doing their job, there are two potential reasons:
+1. they cannot do it (skills problem)
+2. they do not want to do it (motivation problem)

+To get the most of their worker, a manager has two leverages: training and motivation.

+The Maslow's hierarchy of needs (from more fundamental to more refined):
+1. Physiological (basic things one can buy, food, clothing)
+2. Safety, security (medical insurance)
+3. Social, affiliation (belong to a team of similar people)
+4. Esteem, recognition
+5. Self-actualization (what I can be, I must be)

+Higher-level needs cannot be satisfied before lower-level needs.
+When a lower-level need is satisfied, the next one is likely to take over.

+Money and task-relevant feedback are the main motivators.

+People do not take risk, and do not stay in the self-actualization mode when they fear failure.

+Like in sports, a way to let workers self-actualize is to give them a way to measure their performance.

+Like in sports, a good manager is like a good coach, not taking credit for the team's success (otherwise the team does not trust him), being tough on the team (to get the best out of them), and he knows how to play the game.

 ### Chapter 12: Task-relevant maturity